tedneward/Azgaarnoth/Magic/Tattoos.md

 This tattoo is dark in color and abstract.
 While it’s on your skin, you have advantage on Dexterity (Stealth) checks.

-***Shadowy Defense***.
-When you take damage, you can use your reaction to become shadowy and insubstantial for a moment, reducing the damage you take by half.
+***Shadowy Defense.*** When you take damage, you can use your reaction to become shadowy and insubstantial for a moment, reducing the damage you take by half.
 Once used, this reaction can’t be used again until the next dawn.